-You can also pick up some bread and cheese from a local store and have a picnic at the Le Jardin du Luxembourg (Luxembourg Gardens).
+You can also pick up some bread and cheese from a local store and picnic at the Le Jardin du Luxembourg (Luxembourg Gardens).
 No matter which street you head to, there is something magical about strolling down the streets of Paris, especially at night.

 Where to Stay

 - Best Luxury Hotel: Four Seasons Hotel George V Paris